ThomasMcDonald/Dynamic-Multimedia-Systems/README.md

 # Dynamic-Multimedia-Systems

 This project was created for the Dynamic Multimedia Systems class.
-It required the use of the facebook API to pull data from a facebook and present it to a user.
+It required the use of the facebook API to pull data from a facebook page and present it to a user.

 ## USE ##